Ilkley Moor UFO incident: Background

-Philip Spencer (a pseudonym) had moved from London to remote West Yorkshire with his wife and child in order to be closer to his wife's family following his retirement from the police force.
-On the morning of 1 December 1987 Spencer began walking across Ilkley Moor to visit his father-in-law in East Morton.
-He had taken a camera with him as well as a compass, in case there was fog.
+Philip Spencer, a pseudonym, had moved with his wife and child from London to West Yorkshire following his retirement from the police force, settling closer to his wife's family.
+On the morning of 1 December 1987, Spencer walked across Ilkley Moor to visit his father-in-law in East Morton.
+He carried a camera and a compass, the latter intended for use in foggy conditions.

 Incident

-According to Spencer, he was walking up a small hill when he noticed an odd-looking figure just up the trail ahead of him.
-It was dark green and about four feet tall with an oversized head and long, thin arms.
-The creature made a gesture at Spencer, which he took to be a gesture telling him to stay away, but he took out his camera and took a picture of it.
-The creature then ran away and Spencer followed it.
-He lost the creature in the fog but then saw a craft rise from the moor and disappear into the sky.
-He described the craft as being of a whitish colour and consisted of two saucer shaped parts that were attached, with one being on top of the other.
-There was also a loud hum.
-He did not take a photograph of the craft.
+According to Spencer's account, he was walking up a small hill when he noticed a figure on the trail ahead.
+He described it as approximately 1.2 m tall, dark green, with a disproportionately large head and long, thin arms.
+The figure reportedly gestured toward him, which Spencer interpreted as a warning to keep away, but he photographed it before it ran from the area.
+Spencer followed but lost sight of the being in the fog.
+He then stated seeing an unidentified craft rise from the moor and disappear into the sky.
+He described the craft as whitish and composed of two saucer-shaped sections joined along their wider surfaces, accompanied by a loud humming sound.
+Spencer did not photograph the craft.

-Rather than continue with his planned route, Spencer headed to another town that was about a half hour away.
-When he arrived he discovered that it was about two hours later in the day than he expected it to be.
-Additionally, the compass that he had taken with him was pointed in the opposite direction than it should have.
+Rather than continue along his planned route, Spencer went to another town about 30 minutes away.
+On arrival, he found that approximately two hours had elapsed.
+He also noted that his compass was pointing in the opposite direction from the one it should have.